sheilaanguiano/notes/java.md

     }
 }
 ```
-But if we try to merge those to lines an make something like below, won't work becyase the call to `.makeSound()` happens before the cast
+But if we try to merge those to lines an make something like below, won't work because the call to `.makeSound()` happens before the cast
  ```java
 public class Main {
     public static voi d main(String[] args) {